 Do you have any experience raising a disabled or special needs child?
 Perhaps you have some questions to ask, to put your mind at ease?
 Fire away, in the comments below, so we can educate each other along the way.

-Thank you to Joanna Cunningham from Conscious Solutions Limited for this post.
+Thank you to Milly Arthur, Freelance Copywriter for this post.